 Every Tuesday night, since before our son was born, we had Taco Tuesday’s at Nana’s.
 We ate, watched Jeopardy, the kids did somersaults, sang into microphones, performed and were given chocolate and ice cream and cookies, oh my!
 At 93 years old, Nana even “babysat” Evie (with the help of her home health nurse) every Friday for a couple hours.
 She was a constant fixture in our lives, until one day, she wasn’t.

-We knew we had to talk to the kids, but didn’t know quite how.
+We knew we had to talk to the kids about her death, but didn’t know quite how.
 Izzie, at 8 months was too young to know anything was going on.
 Evie, at 2 years, knew something was up, but certainly couldn’t comprehend.
 But Cole?
 Cole, we found, was a wise – albeit brand new – 4 year old.
 He had questions, and we didn’t always know the answers.

 When the end was eminent, I remember sitting with Nana.
 Tears in my eyes, she told me that crying was okay, that she was going to be fine, that this was God’s plan.
 I told her, “I know it is….I just don’t know what I’m supposed to tell Cole and Evie.”
 My pain was so profoundly compacted by the idea that I would also have to manage their loss, that at times it felt suffocating.